gianni-rosato/svt-av1-psy/Docs/Appendix-Overlapped-Block-Motion-Compensation.md

 The flag ```is_motion_mode_switchable specifyies``` if the motion mode can change from one block to another.
 As a result, a block-based field called ```motion_mode``` is sent to indicate, when set, that the type of motion for the block could be either SIMPLE_TRANSLATION, OBMC, or WARPED.

+## Notes

+The feature settings that are described in this document were compiled at v0.9.0 of the code and may not reflect the current status of the code.
+The description in this document represents an example showing  how features would interact with the SVT architecture.
+For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.

 ## References

 \[1\] Yue Chen and Debargha Mukherjee, “Variable block-size overlapped block motion compensation in the next generation open-source video codec,” International Conference on Image Processing, pp. 938-942, 2017